NandoErni/UnityEngineNetwork/README.md

 # UnityEngineNetwork
 UnityEngineNetwork is a C# Library for Unity to implement networking functionalities into a game.
-This library is split into to parts.
-The `UnityEngineNetwork.Server` namespace and the `UnityEngineNetwork.Client` namespace.
+This library is split into two main namespaces: the `UnityEngineNetwork.Server` namespace and the `UnityEngineNetwork.Client` namespace.

+This library is heavily inspired by https://github.com/tom-weiland/tcp-udp-networking

 ## Get started
 ### Create a client
 #### Namespaces: